Documentary puts new attention on R. Kelly sex allegations

 In recent days, Kelly has faced increased pressure from advocates who have protested outside of his Chicago studio and demanded that police investigate allegations against minors.

-The latest suspicions come days after Lifetime aired the documentary “Surviving R. Kelly,” which revisited old allegations and brought new ones into the spotlight.
+The latest attention comes days after Lifetime aired the documentary “Surviving R. Kelly,” which revisited old allegations and brought new ones into the spotlight.
 The series follows the BBC’s “R Kelly: Sex, Girls & Videotapes,” which was released last year.
 It alleged that the singer was holding women against their will and running a “sex cult.”

 Activists from the #MeToo and #MuteRKelly social media movements have seized on the renewed attention to call for streaming services to drop Kelly’s music and promoters not to book any more concerts.